2026 Canadian Orienteering Festival

 Help us in making the 2026 Canadian Orienteering Festival an unforgettable experience!

 Volunteers are the backbone (or Fishbone) of this event, bringing passion, expertise and enthusiasm to every aspect.
-Your support in lead roles is essential to ensuring a seamless experience for all participants.
+Your support in lead and day-to-day volunteer roles is essential to ensuring a seamless experience for all participants.

-If you have skills in any of the areas we are trying to fill (or leadership strength and a desire to learn), we’d love to hear from you.
-Please fill out the form below to communicate your interest:
+If you have skills in any of the areas we are trying to fill, we’d love to hear from you.
+Please fill out the form below to communicate your interest and availability:

 COF2026 Volunteer Recruiting Google Form